 The answer: again, it’s dietary fat.

-That even today, the federal government’s dietary guidelines recommends a dozen serving of grains a day is shameful.
+But, even today, the federal government’s dietary guidelines recommend a dozen serving of grains a day is shameful.
 No wonder obesity and diabetes rates continue to surge.

-You’re probably familiar with the saying, “A house is only as strong as its foundation.”
+You’re probably familiar with the saying, “A house is only as strong as its foundation”.
 Well, with the federal government’s food pyramid, the foundation is a recipe for metabolic diseases.
-Grains and cereals are culpable in the nation’s diabesity epidemic.

 Remember the Atkins diet craze?
-It actually still remains a popular diet.
-However, when it first came out, followers of the diet were delighted to be able to eat platefulls of bacon, eggs, cheese.
-And any other food that makes most cardiologists hurriedly scratch out a prescription for a cholesterol-lowering drug.
+It actually still remains a popular diet, and is also a low carb diet just like keto.
+However, when it first came out, followers of the diet were delighted to be able to eat platefuls of bacon, eggs, cheese.
+And, any other food that makes most cardiologists hurriedly scratch out a prescription for a cholesterol-lowering drug.